-That’s why we’ve come up with numerous examples to illustrate the varieties of diction and how it can enhance your writing.
+That’s why I’ve come up with numerous examples to illustrate the varieties of diction and how it can enhance your writing.

 By the time you finish reading this post, you’ll have a solid understanding of what diction is, the different types of diction, and how it can help you be a better writer.